Dolby Laboratories (NYSE:DLB) Releases FY 2022 Earnings Guidance

-Dolby Laboratories (NYSE:DLB – Get Rating) last issued its quarterly earnings results on Thursday, May 5th.
-The electronics maker reported $0.92 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.58 by $0.34.
-Dolby Laboratories had a net margin of 17.14% and a return on equity of 9.70%.
-The company had revenue of $334.37 million during the quarter, compared to analysts’ expectations of $332.51 million.
-During the same period last year, the company posted $0.73 EPS.
-Dolby Laboratories’s revenue was up 4.6% on a year-over-year basis.
-As a group, research analysts expect that Dolby Laboratories will post 2.87 earnings per share for the current fiscal year.
+Dolby Laboratories (NYSE:DLB – Get Rating) last issued its quarterly earnings data on Thursday, May 5th.
+The electronics maker reported $0.70 earnings per share for the quarter, topping the consensus estimate of $0.60 by $0.10.
+The firm had revenue of $334.37 million for the quarter, compared to analysts’ expectations of $332.51 million.
+Dolby Laboratories had a net margin of 17.14% and a return on equity of 9.72%.
+The business’s quarterly revenue was up 4.6% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.73 EPS.
+As a group, equities research analysts anticipate that Dolby Laboratories will post 2.62 EPS for the current fiscal year.

-DLB has been the subject of a number of analyst reports.
-StockNews.com upgraded shares of Dolby Laboratories from a hold rating to a buy rating in a research note on Wednesday, May 4th.
-Zacks Investment Research upgraded shares of Dolby Laboratories from a sell rating to a hold rating and set a $76.00 price objective for the company in a research note on Monday, March 7th.
-Finally, TheStreet upgraded shares of Dolby Laboratories from a c+ rating to a b- rating in a research note on Friday, April 22nd.
-One analyst has rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Dolby Laboratories presently has a consensus rating of Buy and an average target price of $95.00.
+A number of equities research analysts have issued reports on DLB shares.
+StockNews.com lowered shares of Dolby Laboratories from a buy rating to a hold rating in a report on Thursday.
+Zacks Investment Research raised shares of Dolby Laboratories from a sell rating to a hold rating and set a $76.00 target price for the company in a report on Monday, March 7th.
+Barrington Research lowered their price target on Dolby Laboratories from $115.00 to $90.00 in a research report on Thursday.
+Finally, TheStreet upgraded Dolby Laboratories from a c+ rating to a b- rating in a research report on Friday, April 22nd.
+Two investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
+Based on data from MarketBeat, the company presently has a consensus rating of Buy and a consensus price target of $83.00.

-In related news, EVP Mark Andrew Sherman sold 1,798 shares of the business’s stock in a transaction that occurred on Wednesday, February 9th.
-The shares were sold at an average price of $77.23, for a total transaction of $138,859.54.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders own 37.06% of the company’s stock.
+In other Dolby Laboratories news, SVP John D. Couling sold 500 shares of Dolby Laboratories stock in a transaction dated Wednesday, May 11th.
+The stock was sold at an average price of $72.61, for a total value of $36,305.00.
+Following the transaction, the senior vice president now owns 80,172 shares in the company, valued at $5,821,288.92.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+37.06% of the stock is owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Zullo Investment Group Inc. purchased a new position in Dolby Laboratories during the fourth quarter valued at approximately $39,000.
-NEXT Financial Group Inc lifted its holdings in shares of Dolby Laboratories by 573.2% in the fourth quarter.
-NEXT Financial Group Inc now owns 929 shares of the electronics maker’s stock worth $88,000 after buying an additional 791 shares in the last quarter.
-Metropolitan Life Insurance Co NY purchased a new position in shares of Dolby Laboratories in the fourth quarter worth $122,000.
-JustInvest LLC lifted its holdings in shares of Dolby Laboratories by 26.7% in the fourth quarter.
-JustInvest LLC now owns 3,120 shares of the electronics maker’s stock worth $297,000 after buying an additional 657 shares in the last quarter.
-Finally, Jane Street Group LLC lifted its holdings in shares of Dolby Laboratories by 44.0% in the third quarter.
-Jane Street Group LLC now owns 13,047 shares of the electronics maker’s stock worth $1,148,000 after buying an additional 3,989 shares in the last quarter.
+A number of institutional investors and hedge funds have recently bought and sold shares of DLB.
+UBS Group AG grew its stake in shares of Dolby Laboratories by 55.0% during the first quarter.
+UBS Group AG now owns 339,670 shares of the electronics maker’s stock worth $26,569,000 after acquiring an additional 120,496 shares during the last quarter.
+Northern Trust Corp grew its stake in shares of Dolby Laboratories by 1.8% during the first quarter.
+Northern Trust Corp now owns 337,831 shares of the electronics maker’s stock worth $26,426,000 after acquiring an additional 6,079 shares during the last quarter.
+Charles Schwab Investment Management Inc. grew its stake in shares of Dolby Laboratories by 5.4% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 630,290 shares of the electronics maker’s stock worth $49,302,000 after acquiring an additional 32,160 shares during the last quarter.
+Lazard Asset Management LLC grew its stake in shares of Dolby Laboratories by 7.4% during the first quarter.
+Lazard Asset Management LLC now owns 748,067 shares of the electronics maker’s stock worth $58,513,000 after acquiring an additional 51,779 shares during the last quarter.
+Finally, Signet Financial Management LLC purchased a new stake in shares of Dolby Laboratories during the first quarter worth about $411,000.
 Institutional investors own 59.34% of the company’s stock.

 Dolby Laboratories, Inc creates audio and imaging technologies that transform entertainment and communications at the cinema, DTV, transmissions and devices, mobile devices, OTT video and music services, and home entertainment devices.
 The company develops and licenses its audio technologies, such as AAC & HE-AAC, a digital audio codec solution used for a range of media applications.; AVC, a digital video codec with high bandwidth efficiency used in various media devices; Dolby AC-4, an digital audio coding technology that delivers new audio experiences to a range of playback devices; and Dolby Atmos technology for cinema and a range of media devices.